webrek / laravel-idempotency

 Safe request retries for Laravel APIs.
 A client sends an Idempotency-Key

-response is replayed instead of the action running twice.
+replayed instead of executing the action twice.

 Quickstart